-- environment to accomplish family, child and program goals. - 3.
-Demonstrate professional and personal accountability in decision making and practices relative to children, families, colleagues, and community. - 4.
-Effectively communicate orally and in writing in the context of early childhood settings. - 5.
-Design, maintain, document, and evaluate early childhood environments and programming on a regular basis.
+- Demonstrate professional and personal accountability in decision making and practices relative to children, families, colleagues, and community. - Effectively communicate orally and in writing in the context of early childhood settings. - Design, maintain, document, and evaluate early childhood environments and programming on a regular basis.